How Sturdy Gun Safes Are Built

-Exposed hinges allow the door to be removable, so it's lighter to move, or ship.
-Unlike hidden hinges, exposed hinges allow the safe door to be accidentally slammed open without damaging the hinges, as well as, being able to open a full 180 degrees.
+Exposed hinges allow the door to be removable so it's lighter to move.
+Unlike hidden hinges, exposed hinges allow the safe door to be accidentally slammed open without damaging the hinges, as well as being able to open a full 180 degrees.
 The only advantage to hidden hinges is the cosmetic look of it.
 Exposed hinges do not compromise security.
 Like most safes with external hinges, there are deadbolts to hold the door in place if the hinges were removed.
 Only the doors on our 6028-6 cannot be removed since they have 3 hinges.